Skip to content

 In hydrus, a parser is an object that takes a single block of HTML or JSON data and returns many kinds of hydrus-level metadata.

 Parsers are flexible and potentially quite complicated.
+I assume you have imported some downloaders already, for reference.
 You might like to open network->downloader components->manage parsers and explore the UI as you read these pages.
-Check out how the default parsers already in the client work, and if you want to write a new one, see if there is something already in there that is similar--it is usually easier to duplicate an existing parser and then alter it than to create a new one from scratch every time.
+If you want to write a new one, see if another like it already exists--it is usually easier to duplicate and edit an existing parser than create a new one from scratch every time.

 There are three main components in the parsing system (click to open each component's help page):